The-OpenROAD-Project/OpenLane/docs/source/digital_guide.rst

 Change the ``FP_ASPECT_RATIO`` value to ``2``.
 This will make the flooplan a rectange instead of square and the rectangle will be double in height compared to width.

+.. todo:: Reference the hardening macro relevant section and maybe openram section for the DIE_AREA example

 ``config.json`` should look like this: